 Dated at Prince George, British Columbia, this 30th day of June, 2006.

-Signed on behalf of the Board of School Trustees of School District No. 57 (Prince
+Signed on behalf of the Board of School Trustees of School District No. 57 (Prince George): Union of Public Employees Local 3742:

-George):

-George): "Signed" by
+"Signed" by "Signed" by

-Georgina Johnson
+Georgina Johnson Lorraine Prouse

-"Signed" by
+"Signed" by "Signed" by

-Sharel Warrington
+Sharel Warrington Kevin MCConnachie